fnunezzz/grpc-demo-go/README.md

 go mod tidy
 ```

-You will also need to import the proto in your application of choice files.
+You will also need to import the proto files in your application of choice.
 I personally prefer [Postman](https://www.postman.com/) and [you can follow postman tutorial here](https://learning.postman.com/docs/sending-requests/grpc/grpc-request-interface/).
 These proto files are located at `internal/proto/build`.

 ## Running